wp-plugins/validated-field-for-acf/readme.txt

 1. Example configuration for a validate telephone number field.

-2. Example of a conflict - the same telephone number already exists
+2. Example of a conflict - the same telephone number already exists, with a link to the existing record.

-3. Example of PHP validation - checking the length of a field
+3. Example of PHP validation - checking the length of a field’s value.

-4. Example of PHP validation failure
+4. Example of PHP validation failure with the error message raised to the UI.

 == Changelog ==